Mindfulness-based stress reduction (MBSR)

-When you're ready to practise, we suggest you do the following:
+When you're ready to practise, we suggest you do:

-- a stretch and breathe exercise once or twice a week (after about 4 weeks)
+- a stretch and breathe exercise 1 or 2 times each week (after about 4 weeks)

 All the exercises follow a 3-stage process called hourglass meditation.
 We encourage you to take some time to understand this first.

 To begin, sit comfortably upright in a chair or lie down.

 The recordings make some suggestions about your posture at the start of each exercise.

 Avoid drinks that contain caffeine (such as coffee or energy drinks), alcohol, and medicines that make you sleepy (such as sleeping tablets) before the exercises.
 They can make MBSR more difficult to do and make it less effective.

 The MBSR exercises can be divided into 4 groups:

 This is a mindfulness exercise, where you pay attention to the sensations in the different parts of your body.
 You can usually do the exercise lying down or sitting up.